 - The devices they favor.
-If a brand’s target audience prefers shopping via a smartphone, the brand should reallocate marketing, development, and customer service resources to ensure the best mobile shopping experience.
+If a brand’s target audience prefers shopping via a smartphone, the brand should reallocate marketing, development, and ecommerce customer service resources to ensure the best mobile shopping experience.

 - Their interest in particular products or product categories.
 A customer's browsing and shopping history reveal what they are looking for.
 Brands use this knowledge to send personalized product recommendations, often accompanied by exclusive, limited-time deals.